Predictia/AQUA/diagnostics/tropical-rainfall-diagnostic/README.md

     - a simple comparison of obtained histograms for different climate models,
     - ability to merge a few separate plots into a single one.

+ - `diagnostic_example_for_2t.ipynb`:
+    The notebook illustrates that:
+    - The tropical precipitation diagnostic can be applied to any climate model variable.

 Read the documentation for a detailed description of the diagnostic and diagnostic usage.

 ##  Enviroment